trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.9.1: Updated for 12.1.0.
+Allows selecting from any zone in Game Menu > Interface > AddOns > ZonePet.
 - v 2.9.0: Locked pets now persist across logins.
 This is account-wide, not character-specific.
 - v 2.8.2: Real fix for locked pets being replaced.
 - v 2.8.1: Fix for locked pets being replaced.